tytydraco/yessleep/out/MIXED_MAIL.md

 A small yellow envelope.

 I dropped the letters on the floor and ran back to his room.
 Shoving the blankets over my face.
-I tried to convince myself that I didn’t and that I was just remembering wrong, but I never fully could.
+I tried to convince myself that I didn’t see it and that I was just remembering wrong, but I never fully could.
 I shuffled to my side and closed my eyes, repeating in my head, that I was wrong.
-As I finally fell asleep I could've sworn I could hear the trees whispering outside my window.
+As I finally fell asleep I could've sworn I could hear the trees whispering outside the window.

 I didn’t tell Markus it was the same man from years before, and I never told him that that man had come inside at some point that night.